MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 <!-- ====================================================================== -->
 ## Step 4: Install and test the extension

-Next, install and run the extension; see [Sideload an extension to install and test it locally](extension-sideloading.md).
+Install and run the extension; see [Sideload an extension to install and test it locally](extension-sideloading.md).
 The simple extension runs, without any JavaScript code yet:

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)